deckhouse/deckhouse/docs/site/_includes/getting_started/vcd/layouts/STANDARD.md

-Currently this is the only placement strategy for vSphere provider.
-It provides deep customization options for lots of network layouts.
+Currently, this is the only layout strategy for the vSphere provider.
+It features a wide range of customization options for many various network layouts.

-Here we'll describe setting up a cluster on a single Network which has a DHCP server and access to the Internet.
+Here, we'll cover setting up a cluster on a common Network that has a DHCP server and Internet access.